2012 - Ethiopian Wolf Expedition with Prof. Claudio Sillero

 Donation to the Ethiopian Wolf Conservation Programme

 International flights can be arranged to suit individual preferences.
-If flying from London we recommend the Lufthansa flight via Frankfurt or direct on Ethiopian Airlines.
+If flying from London we recommend the Lufthansa flight via Frankfurt.

 Flying from USA

-We recommend departing the USA on 4 November and overnighting at a London Heathrow Airport hotel before flying to Ethiopia or flying direct from Washington DC to Addis Ababa on Ethiopian Airlines.
+We recommend departing the USA on 4 November and overnighting at a London Heathrow Airport hotel before flying to Ethiopia.

 All images courtesy of A L Harrington & Prof. Claudio Sillero.